Is it safe to travel to Uganda?

 Yes it is possible for one to design his or her own itinerary.
-By using our attractions feature and our interactive map found on the website, you can view the various destinations that you want to visit; send us a detailed email so that we can advise and improve on your customized ideas for better customer satisfaction.
+By using our attractions page on the website, you can view the various destinations that you want to visit; send us a detailed email so that we can advise and improve on your customized ideas for better customer satisfaction.

 What are the visa & medical requirements?